UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 There must be details on the context and justification of each requirement, as this provides clarity and will add the spirit to the letter of the law.

-When writing requirements, keep a simple list of each at the top of the page, which will then link to the context, description and any supporting information below.
+When writing requirements, include a list of requirements after the standard's description, which link to the context, description and any supporting information below.
+The site builder expects an unordered list of links, each linking to the header for that requirement's section.

 ### A standard MUST have tags